pykoala/pykoala/README.md

 ---
 ## Documentation

-**PyKOALA** online documentation can be found here: https://pykoala.readthedocs.io/en/latest/index.html
+**PyKOALA** documentation can be found [here](https://pykoala.readthedocs.io/en/latest/index.html).

 ---
 ## Installation

 ### Creating a virtual environment (recommended)
 To avoid dependency conflicts, we recommend the use of virtual environments for the installation of **PyKOALA**.
-For example, a simple way to setup the python environment is by using the [`venv`](https://docs.python.org/3/library/venv.html) module:
+For example, a simple way to setup a python environment is by using the [`venv`](https://docs.python.org/3/library/venv.html) module:

 ```bash
 python3 -m venv venv_pykoala # common conventions are .venv or venv